ut-proj/presentations/codebeam-america-2021/content/_index.md

 undertone is an idea and a set of needs which depend upon multiple systems in order to realise the goal of making music reliably.

+Here is a now-classic BEAM depcition of the undertone stack.

 {{% /note %}}

 ---